General Electric: The Reset

 A well-known General Electric (GE) bear, JPMorgan's Mr. Stephen Tusa Jr., recently lowered his price target for the conglomerate to $22 and reaffirmed his underweight rating for the company.
 Mr. Tusa mentioned in his investor note that GE's "weak fundamentals paired with low expectations of future growth" are the main reasons for his underweight rating.

-The investor note from Mr. Tusa added fuel to the already blazing fire and GE shares finished the trading day down by ~4%, which brings the ccompany's YTD performance to (17)%.
+The investor note from Mr. Tusa added fuel to the already blazing fire and GE shares finished the trading day down by ~4%, which brings the company's YTD performance to (17)%.

 (Source: Nasdaq)